Optimizing media for cultured meat products

 If meat and seafood could be produced without slaughtering animals, the ethical and environmental benefits could be huge.
 In our Cultured Meat Innovation Field, we are focusing on the biotechnology required to produce genuine meat in vitro.
 However, scaling up the production process and reducing cost to make the product affordable enough for consumers remain key obstacles.

-One of the major cost drivers for cultured meat products is cell culture media, which currently accounts for 50% to 80% of the production costs.
-To produce cultured meat at scale, the media need to be much cheaper, suitable for the efficient growth of specific cells, and free of any animal-derived material.
+One of the major cost drivers for the cultured meat field is cell culture media, which is currently estimated to account for 55% to up to over 95% of the product’s marginal costs.
+To produce cultured meat at scale, the media needs to be much cheaper, suitable for efficient growth and differentiation of specific cell types, and free of any animal-derived material (such as fetal bovine serum).
 We are tackling exactly these challenges and aim to design and commercialize animal-origin free media formulations to enable the efficient production of various cultured seafood, avian and mammalian species.

 Working on serum-free formulations